mattheww/gomill/gomill_docs/results.rst

   player gnugo-l1: GNU Go:3.8
   player gnugo-l2: GNU Go:3.8

-Any :term:`jigos <jigo>` are counted as half a win for each player.
-If any games have been lost by forfeit, a count will be shown for each player.
-If any games have unknown results (because they could not be scored, or reached the :setting:`move_limit`), a count will be shown for each matchup. :ref:`void games` are not shown in these reports.

-If there is more than one matchup between the same pair of players, use the matchup :pl-setting:`name` setting to distinguish them.

-The player descriptions at the end of the report are obtained using the |gtp|
-:gtp:`!name` and :gtp:`!version` commands, or using
-:gtp:`gomill-describe_engine` if the engine provides it.

 The report file is written automatically at the end of each run.
 The :action:`report` command line action forces it to be rewritten; this can be